 I shared with her that I lived close by and had lots of toys, coffee, and a nice playground near my house.

 “She’s a month old.
 She’s the reason my brain can’t function anymore,” she chuckled.

 After swapping numbers, we agreed to meet up sometime in the future.

-The whole ride home my head was consumed with a flurry of thoughts.
+The whole ride home I was consumed with a flurry of thoughts.

 How often do you get that urge to reach out to someone, but you convince yourself otherwise?